monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 >
 > Oversampling duplicates examples from women until both groups have similar representation in the training dataset.

+---

 #### 2. Undersampling

 **Description:**
 Undersampling reduces the number of examples from **overrepresented groups** in order to balance the dataset.

-This approach removes some majority group instances so that minority groups have greater relative influence during training.
+This approach **removes some majority group instances** so that minority groups have greater relative influence during training.

 **Use cases:**
 - Datasets with extreme representation imbalances